jrsai/K-Means/README.md

 # Data Structures Course Project Repo

-Collaborated with 3 fellow Software Engineering Students to implement K-Means using Lolyd's Algorithm which was also implemented along with a linked list as one of the data strucutres.
+Collaborated with 3 fellow Software Engineering Students to implement K-Means using Lolyd's Algorithm which was also implemented along with a linked list as one of the data structures.

 <h1> Description </h1>
 <p> K-Means helps plot dot and find clusters to help show a trend or pattern of the given data set.  </p>

 <h1> What it does </h1>
-<p> Takes a data 2-D data set as input along with the number of clusters wanted and computes the K-Means to give a scatter plot showing the clusters. </p>
+<p> Takes a data 2-D data set as input along with the number of clusters wanted and computes the K-Means to give a scatter plot showing the clusters.
+This was done mostly based on our implementation of Lloyd's Algorithm. </p>

 <p align="center">
 <table>